‘Nimblewill Nomad’ becomes oldest to hike Appalachian Trail - NewsBreak

 Eberhart hasn’t lost his desire to keep moving or to seek the sense of calm that he finds on the trail in the company of the tight-knit and diverse hiking community.

 His first major hike coincided with a search for peace after lugging emotional and mental baggage that involved a divorce and losing the respect of his children, he said.
-He eventually found his peace, and forgiveness.Security guard injured in Bricktown shooting
+He eventually found his peace, and forgiveness.Teen rescued after using TikTok gestures to signal she was in danger

 “You can seek peace.
 That doesn’t mean that you’re going to find it.
 I persevered to the point that the good Lord looked down on me and said, ‘You’re forgiven, you can be at peace,’” he said recently during a break near the Maine-New Hampshire border.